Dhananjay-Kanjariya/Enterprise-Retail-Data-Solution/README.md

 ## 🧾 License

-This project is for educational and demonstration purposes.
+This project is under MIT License